DrBranestawm/BCAR/README.md

   - /bcar ear2 : To save the secondary ears.

-  - /bcar earon : To turn the ear wiggling on.
+  - /bcar earson : To turn the ear wiggling on.
-  - /bcar earoff : To turn the ear wiggling off.
+  - /bcar earsoff : To turn the ear wiggling off.

 Tail